Frequently asked questions

-If your debt has been referred to our external collection agents, STA International, then Payment Plan agreements cannot be arranged with City University London.
+If your debt has been referred to our external collection agents, STA International, then Payment Plan agreements cannot be arranged with City, University of London.
 In these cases you must contact the external collection agents on +44 (0)16 2260 0900 to arrange a payment plan directly with them.

-To find out whether you have set up a Direct Debit with us to pay your fees, or to check you have provided us with your credit/debit card details to pay your fees, contact the Student Centre: email email@example.com or call +44 (0)20 7040 7040.
-Please have your City student ID card to hand.
+To find out whether you have provided us with your credit/debit card details to pay your fees, contact Registration-Finance@city.ac.uk.
+Please quote your City student ID card registration number.

-If you have been contacted by our debt collection agency, STA International, it means that you must have unpaid fees that you owe to the University and you have not responded to our reminder letters and emails.
+If you have been contacted by our debt collection agency, STA International, it means that you must have unpaid fees that you owe to City and you have not responded to our reminder letters and emails.
 The external collection agents form part of our process for collecting our unpaid fees and other costs.
 As a last resort, the Income Manager will refer your debt to our external collection agency following your de-registration.
 If you cannot pay the debt in full and want to set up a Payment Plan to pay by instalments you must communicate directly with STA International on +44 (0)16 2260 0900 .
-If you want to pay in full, then you can pay the University, and we will inform the agency that you have paid.
+If you want to pay in full, then you can pay City, University of London, and we will inform the agency that you have paid.
 You will be liable for any agency costs.

-Deposits and fees paid to the University will only be refunded in very exceptional circumstances as, once the year has started, the University is unable to offer the place to another student.
+Deposits and fees paid to City will only be refunded in very exceptional circumstances as, once the year has started, City is unable to offer the place to another student.
 Should you want to enquire whether you might be considered for a refund, please contact the Financial Controller in your School.

 If a refund is granted, the refund will either be paid by BACS to the bank account you originally used to pay your fees, or to the credit/debit card that you used.
 The refund can only be paid back to the original source and original payer.
 Therefore, you may be asked to provide evidence, such as a bank statement, of the bank account used to make the original payment.